nilsding/twoffein-pebble/README.md

 ## TODO

 - [x] make Git repo
-- [ ] make drink selection changable via the Pebble app on the iOS/Android device
+- [x] make drink selection changable via the Pebble app on the iOS/Android device
+- [x] clean up code (kinda)
 - [ ] port it to the new™ Twoffein3 API
+- [ ] Germanize everystring!
 - [ ] add it to the Pebble app store
-- [ ] clean up code